NLPCC 2026

 Each participating team must submit:

-- Result files in the official submission format, submitted to the platform for both Phase 1 (open) and Phase 2 (hidden) test inputs.
-The Phase 1 public platform is Codabench competition 16666.
+1. Result files in the official submission format, submitted to Codabench competition 16666 for both Phase 1 (open) and Phase 2 (hidden) test inputs.
+If a team participates in both tracks, the Track 1 and Track 2 results should be submitted together in a combined submission.

 The technical report must provide sufficient detail for full reproducibility.
 The organizers reserve the right to request verification materials — including source code, model weights, and training scripts — for any submission where reproducibility concerns arise.